This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 The next problem- treatment:

-The obvious next step was to try courses of antibioticsi known to be antichlamydial and see if reduction of PCR signal for Cpn correlated with reduction in CFS symptoms.
+The obvious next step was to try courses of antibiotics known to be antichlamydial and see if reduction of PCR signal for Cpn correlated with reduction in CFS symptoms.
 This was done by the by Dr.'s Cheney, Peterson & Bell with a sample of their patients.
 It turned out that no single antibiotic agent eradicated the Chlamydia pneumoniae PCR signal.
 So, Dr. Stratton's lab, having laboriously developed the PCR susceptibility tests (described quite elegantly in the patent materials which can be found linked elsewhere in this website) now had to use them to discover which agents or combinations of agents were required to eradicate Cpn completely, such that no PCR signal was evident in blood samples.
 This is called "sensitivity testing."

 This was a greater challenge than most of us would think.
 Along the way to infecting mice and cell cultures with Cpn and looking for effective combinations of antibiotics, they discovered that the available laboratory mice and commercial cell cultures widely assumed by scientists to be "clean," and thus proper starting points for introducing new variables, were themselves often infected with Chlamydia pneumoniae.
 This could seriously skew the interpretation of their tests.
 So Dr. Stratton's lab had to first develop methods to clear the cell cultures of Chlamydia pneumoniae and prove such clearance using their sensitive PCR testing.
 This is a remarkable bit of science here.
 Their finding that common biological laboratory materials are contaminated with Cpn appears also to be relatively unknown.